Fae Myenne Ng

-Fae Myenne Ng (born December 2, 1956 in San Francisco) is an American novelist, and short story writer.
+Fae Myenne Ng (born December 2, 1956 in San Francisco) is an American novelist and short story writer.

 She is a first-generation Chinese American author whose debut novel Bone told the story of three Chinese American daughters growing up in her real childhood hometown of San Francisco Chinatown.
 Her work has received support from the American Academy of Arts & Letters' Rome Prize, the Lila Wallace Reader's Digest Writers' Award, the National Endowment for the Arts, the Lannan Foundation, and The Radcliffe Institute.
 She has held residencies at Yaddo, McDowell, and the Djerassi Foundation.

 Life

 She is the daughter of seamstress and a laborer, who immigrated from Guangzhou, China.
-She attended the University of California-Berkeley, and received her M.F.A. at Columbia University.
+She attended the University of California, Berkeley, and received her M.F.A. at Columbia University.
 Ng has supported herself by working as a waitress and at other temporary jobs.
 She teaches UC Berkeley AAADS 20C.

-Her short stories have appeared in The American Voice, Calyx, City Lights Review, Crescent Review, and Harper's.
+Her short stories have appeared in The American Voice, Calyx, City Lights Review, Crescent Review, and Harper's Magazine.
 She currently teaches at UC Berkeley and UCLA in the English and Asian American Studies departments.